njoubert/tgops/provisioning/otto/README.md

 * generates ssh keys
 * configures Vino for remote VNC access, with password `techno`

-### Install VirtualBox and image of Autonomous VM.

-We separate our otto component from the rest for development purposes.
-So we can snapshot VM.

 # On your Local Dev Machine